alwi0324/olahPeta/README.md

 - 🔥 **Fast scan**
   Performs **OCR only on specific regions of the map** to read the area code, then automatically renames the file based on the detected code.
-  It also detects and **corrects the image orientation** to ensure maps are not rotated incorrectly.
+  It also detects and **corrects the image orientation** to ensure maps are rotated correctly.

 - ⚙️ **Handles thousands of files safely**
   Uses `tryCatch()` and `gc()` to process large batches efficiently while keeping RAM usage under control.

-- 🧠 **Smart JPG Filter**
+- 🧠 **Smart JPG/PNG Filter**
-  Automatically skips non-JPG files and processes only JPG images.
+  Automatically skips non-JPG/non-PNG files and processes only JPG/PNG images.

 - ⏱️ **Time Information**
   Reports the total processing time (in minutes and seconds) for all renamed files.